 University of Limerick Foundation appoints new chief executive

-Harvey Duthie to take up role of chief fundraiser later this month
+Harvey Duthie to take up role of chief fundraiser and also university vice-president

 Harvey Duthie will be responsible for shaping University of Limerick Foundation’s fundraising drive.